Dining on the Ocean Floor

 611 Burntcoat Road, Burntcoat, B0N 2C0, Bay of Fundy & Annapolis Valley

-The 2017 Season of Dining on the Ocean Floor is SOLD OUT!
-Our wait lists are full for 2017.
+Please note: 2018 dates for Dining on the Ocean Floor will be announced in early 2018.
 To be notified of the 2018 season dates, please sign up for our Dining on the Ocean Floor email notification list here.

 Savour this culinary adventure like no other at the site of the world’s highest tides.
 Meet brewers, winemakers and forage for your salad between courses.
 Then take a seat at an elegant dining table for an intimate dinner on the ocean floor, finished with a sunset campfire.

 When you arrive at Burntcoat Head, the site of the world’s highest tides, its no wonder why the area was declared one of the Seven Natural Wonders of North America!
 Put on your rubber boots and grab your camera as you set off on a culinary adventure like no other!
 Alongside a local foraging expert, Jonathan Newell from Newell’s Jewels Edibles you’ll see, touch, and taste the natural edibles that grow within the park.

 Following your foraging tour, you’ll enjoy an afternoon seafood bowl atop the red rock cliffs.
 Brimming with the freshest Nova Scotia seafood cooked in white wine from Avondale Sky, your meal will be paired with a local craft beer from Meander River Farm & Brewery, made exclusively for this Experience, and award-winning Tidal Bay wine from Avondale Sky Winery.